lighthouse-search/guard/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots/videos to help explain your problem.

 **Server information**
+## Server
-Please tell us about your setup:
+Please tell us about your Guard server:
  - OS: [e.g Debian 12.5]
- - Where are you running Guard? [e.g Docker & Kubernetes]
+ - Where are you running Guard? [e.g Docker, Kubernetes]
  - What version of Guard are you running?
-You can find this on the login page, at /guard/api/version, or Guard's logs.
-(Using Docker and using the tag "latest" doesn't count)

-If a web device is involved in any way, e.g this isn't a configuration issue), please complete the following information:

-If using a computer:
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+## Clients
+Please tells us about any clients involved:
 OR, if using a smartphone:
- - Device: [e.g. iPhone6]
+ - Device: [e.g. Windows, Mac, iPhone 16, Galaxy S25]
- - OS: [e.g. iOS8.1]
+ - OS + version: [e.g. iOS 18.6, Android 16 4.1]
- - Browser [e.g. stock browser, safari]
+ - Browser + version: [e.g. Firefox 141.0.3, Chrome 140.0.7339.6, Safari 18.5]
- - Version [e.g. 22]

-**(Optional) configuration**
-[You are not required to post your configuration, but part of it will probably be asked for.
-To better resolve your problem it would be very helpful.
-Guard configurations are specifically designed to not contain API keys, however, they do contain firewall rules and other data like database usernames.
-In most people's use-cases, it's fine to put here (publicly).
-However, it's recommended you redact irrelevant data (emails, SMTP username/address, etc), provided it's not related to your issue.]

-Add any other context about the problem here.

 **Additional context**
 Add any other context about the problem here.